Strictly positive polynomials in the boundary of the SOS cone: The Hilbert function and the Eisenbud-Green-Harris conjecture

-We denote the monomial of degree $k$ with the smallest number of monomial divisors of degree $d$ among all monomials of degree $k$ not divisible by any element $x_1^{d}, \dots, x_n^d$.
+where $q$ and $r$ are the quotient and the remainder in the division of $k$ by $d-1$, the monomial of degree $k$ with the smallest number of monomial divisors of degree $d$ among all monomials of degree $k$ not divisible by any element $x_1^{d}, \dots, x_n^d$.
 Note that if $k > n(d-1)$ there are no monomials satisfying the conditions and if $k= n(d-1)$, $q+1> n$ but in this case $r=0$ so we can ignore the last factor.

-We recall now definitions and results that will be useful to study larger sets of monomials with least number of monomial divisors.